polyphony-chat/docs/docs/Protocol Specifications/core.md

     - [9.1.1 Changing a primary service provider](#911-changing-a-primary-service-provider)

 // TODO: Rework this introductory section

+// TODO: Add section explaining how "external" messages should be handled, i.e. messages from
+//       non-polyproto clients, such as could be the case in ActivityPub federation.

 The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity,